bitcoin/bitcoin/doc/translation_process.md

 https://www.transifex.com/projects/p/bitcoin/resource/tx/

-The "Transifex client" (see: http://support.transifex.com/customer/portal/topics/440187-transifex-client/articles) will help with fetching new translations from Transifex.
-The Transifex configuration (`.tx/config`) is part of the repository.
+The "Transifex client" (see: http://support.transifex.com/customer/portal/topics/440187-transifex-client/articles) is used to fetch new translations from Transifex.
+The configuration for this client (`.tx/config`) is part of the repository.

-It is also possible to directly download new translations one by one from the Transifex website.
+Do not directly download translations one by one from the Transifex website, as we do a few postprocessing steps before committing the translations.

 ### Fetching new translations

-1. `tx pull -a`
+1. `python contrib/devtools/update-translations.py`
 2. update `src/qt/bitcoin.qrc` manually or via
    `ls src/qt/locale/*ts|xargs -n1 basename|sed 's/\(bitcoin_\(.*\)\).ts/<file alias="\2">locale\/\1.qm<\/file>/'`
 3. update `src/qt/Makefile.am` manually or via